mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ## Deploy another update

-As we noted in [Set the rootfs Image ID](#set-the-rootfs-image-id) above, the Image ID of the deployment needs to be different than the currently running Image ID for Mender to deploy a new update.
-So if you want to reuse the rootfs image we already have by making changes to it and deploying it again, make sure to change the Image ID as well!
+As we noted in [Set the artifact name](#set-the-artifact-name) above, the artifact name of the deployment needs to be different than the currently running artifact name for Mender to deploy a new update.
+So if you want to reuse the rootfs image we already have by making changes to it and deploying it again, make sure to change the artifact name as well!

 With that in mind, now might be a good time to tweak the image, add some more BeagleBone Black devices to the environment and try to get the